djplaner/canvas-collections/docs/reference/conceptual-model/collections/overview.md

-# Collections
+# collections

+!!! tip "The difference between <span style="background-color:black;color:white">C</span>ollections and <span style="background-color:black;color:white;">c</span>ollections"

+    The use of upper or lower case _C_ distinguishes between two different concepts:

+	1. **C**ollections - refers to _Canvas Collections_, the entire tool.
+	2. **c**ollections - you use the tool (Collections) to create _collections_ and allocate different Canvas modules to belong to different _collections_.

-Collections are the key feature of Canvas Collections.
+collections are the key feature of Canvas Collections.
 They support organising Canvas modules into design and context specific groups of modules - a [feature long requested](https://community.canvaslms.com/t5/Idea-Conversations/Modules-within-Modules/idc-p/461383) by the Canvas Community.

 The figure below is an example of a typical Collections configuration dialog.
 The following table provides a description of the major components of the dialog and a pointer to more information.